The Art of Frugality In A New Business Venture

 They were forced to scale down to only the bare essentials, which begs the question: Why staff so far beyond their means in the first place?

 Hustle culture and hyper-growth is typically what’s expected at a VC-backed venture.
 But that’s not every venture.
-There’s a reason unicorns are exceedingly rare.
+There’s a reason unicorns are rare.

 But there’s a middle path here to be carefully observed, and that’s methodical growth and careful scaling for your tech startup.